nexiontech/letstalk-webapp/README.md

     git checkout -b refactor/LT-789-component-to-refactor
     ```

-2. Make your changes and ensure code quality:
+3. Make your changes and ensure code quality:
     ```bash
     npm run lint
     ```

-3. Run tests to ensure your changes don't break existing functionality:
+4. Run tests to ensure your changes don't break existing functionality:
     ```bash
     npm test
     ```

-4. Commit your changes with descriptive messages following conventional commits:
+5. Commit your changes with descriptive messages following conventional commits:
     ```bash
     git commit -m "feat: add new feature"
     # or
     git commit -m "fix: resolve issue with login form"
     ```

-5. Push your branch to the repository:
+6. Push your branch to the repository:
     ```bash
     git push origin feature/LT-123-descriptive-feature-name
     ```

-6. Create a Pull Request against the `develop` branch.
+7. Create a Pull Request against the `develop` branch using the appropriate PR template:
+    - For features: Add `?template=feature.md` to the PR URL
+    - For bug fixes: Add `?template=bugfix.md` to the PR URL
+    - For documentation: Add `?template=documentation.md` to the PR URL

-7. Ensure your PR passes any configured CI checks.
+8. Ensure your PR passes all automated tests and CI checks.

-8. Request a code review from a team member.
+9. Request a code review from at least one team member.

+10. Address any feedback from reviewers.

+11. Once approved, your changes will be merged into the `develop` branch and deployed to the staging environment.

+12. For production releases, a PR will be created from `develop` to `production` after thorough testing in the staging environment.

 ## Deployment

+Our deployment process is automated through our CI/CD pipeline.
+However, you can also build and deploy manually if needed.

+### Environments

+We have three deployment environments:

+1. **Development**: Local development environment using LocalStack for AWS service emulation
+2. **Staging**: AWS environment for testing with real AWS services but test data
+3. **Production**: AWS environment for production with real AWS services and production data

+### Automated Deployment

+Our CI/CD pipeline automatically deploys:
+- To the staging environment when changes are merged to the `develop` branch
+- To the production environment when changes are merged to the `production` branch (after approval)

 ### Building for Production

-To build the application for production:
+To build the application for production manually:

 ```bash
 npm run build